Bodrum for kids: raising a family on the peninsula

 Imported goods are expensive so Derryn and her family have learned to eat seasonally.
 “It’s what the locals do and it makes sense.
 It’s cheaper, the food is fresher and tastier, and it’s better for the environment.”

 The local weekly market is a good place to stock up on fresh fruit, vegetables, nuts, grains and bread.
 “My husband usually goes, he’s a regular there now and he comes back with the local gossip,” Derryn says.
 “It’s a much more community-based lifestyle, and that’s good for the soul, I think.”

-Any downsides?“It can be hard living far from our extended families,” Derryn admits.
+“It can be hard living far from our extended families,” Derryn admits.
 “They do come to visit but it’s not the same.
 Fortunately airfares are cheap so we do try to get back to Cardiff whenever possible.
 Our parents have both been out to stay and they love it here.
 After seeing our lifestyle here my parents are actually thinking of retiring to Turkey soon which would be wonderful.”

 Derryn has also found it has taken longer than she expected to make friends with the locals.
 “There are lots of great expat families about and they have been brilliant, but cracking the Turks has been a little harder.
 It took us a year or so to really make inroads with friendships.
 But we made an effort to integrate into the community and we now have some wonderful, generous and warm Turkish friends.”
 Derryn recommends learning some Turkish before you move to Bodrum to help with assimilation.